kennytanggg/THRUX/source/userguide/explorersandutilitytools/cascademonitor/index-cascade_monitor.rst

 .. image:: images/cascade_monitor_2.PNG
     :align: center

-See the example below which shows the impacts, or cascasing effects, of a decrease in the Load Capacity of a distribution board.
+See the example below which shows the impacts, or cascading effects, of a decrease in the Load Capacity of a distribution board.

 .. image:: images/cascade_monitor_3.PNG
     :align: center